 About me

-I’m a second-year Ph.D. student in Computer Science and Engineering at University of Michigan, where I am fortunately advised by Professor Xinyu Wang.
-I studied in University of Washington and was lucky to work with Professor Rastislav Bodik, and Dr. Chenglong Wang on program synthesis in data science.
+I’m in my 3rd-year as Ph.D. candidate in Computer Science and Engineering at University of Michigan, where I am fortunately advised by Professor Xinyu Wang.
+I received my undergraduate degree in Computer Engineering at University of Washington, where I luckily worked with Dr. Chenglong Wang and Professor Rastislav Bodik.

 Publications